lieranderl/qwik-toasts/README.md

 Qwik-Toasts is a versatile toast notification library built on top of [Qwik](https://qwik.builder.io/).
 It provides a simple and efficient way to display informative messages to users in your web applications.

+Qwik Integration: Leveraging the capabilities of Qwik, our library seamlessly integrates with your web application, ensuring smooth and efficient performance.

+Tailwind CSS Styles: The project utilizes Tailwind CSS for styling, offering a customizable and modern look for your toast notifications.
+Easily adapt the styles to match your application's design.

+[DaisyUI](https://daisyui.com/): Embrace the aesthetics of DaisyUI themes to give your toast notifications a stylish and modern appearance.

 - [Qwik Docs](https://qwik.builder.io/)
 - [Discord](https://qwik.builder.io/chat)
 - [Qwik on GitHub](https://github.com/BuilderIO/qwik)